 Once we docked at Long Island, we were greeted by our wonderful host Melinda.
-We cannot say enough about Melinda; throughout our entire stay she was such wonderful company, a fantastic host, and was great fun to be around.
+We cannot say enough about Melinda; throughout our entire stay, she was such a wonderful company, a fantastic host, and was great fun to be around.

 Night One at Jumby Bay Resort

 The first night we stayed at Jumby Bay a fantastic BBQ was held on the beach.
 White Night BBQ takes place every Sunday night….
 The BBQ was out of the world a huge selection of 5-star food and delicious desserts; the setting was very romantic with the musicians playing and everyone had their own table right on the beach.

 For breakfast, we dined at the Veranda.
 We ate a delightful breakfast.
 The Veranda is a very central part of the island and has a new bar, a colourful boutique, concierge area, and nice dining and lounge areas.

 While relaxing on the beach with a cocktail in hand we enjoyed the wonderfully calm sea breeze and sunshine.
 We went for lunch to the pool grille bar overlooking the infinity pool and ocean.
 The Pool Grille and Bar is a perfect time-out for daytime dining.
 During the sun’s peak, sunbathers can choose to dine under the shaded canopy or order a lunchtime repast and cocktail from their lounger.
 Out in the open air, The Pool Grille offers fresh light snacks and a lovely lunch we enjoyed some great Mahi Mahi.